roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 ◇

-Upon Hinagiku put in an appearance in the library, to pick Prico up, what she found was that there was no Prico for some reason.
+Upon Hinagiku put in an appearance in the library to pick Prico up, what she found was that there was no Prico for some reason.

 "Well, and that's why Prico ran away."